Advantages of Java

 In Java, you specify whether a variable is a float, double, int, Integer, char or String.
 This provides two significant benefits over dynamically typed languages:

-1. It makes it easier to manage large codebases.
+1. It makes it easier to manage large codebases, which is important for solutions architects on AWS and architects on GCP.

-2. It makes it possible to optimize the runtime environment.
+2. It makes it possible to optimize the runtime environment, which helps with data-heavy roles such as AWS Data Engineer and GCP Database Engineer.

 The reason why Java scales in situations where Python and JavaScript fail typically traces back to the statically typed nature of Java.